 Need Legal Advice?

 Experienced accident lawyers know how to negotiate and argue personal injury cases in a manner that enables their clients to recover the maximum amount of damages allowed by law.
-If you’ve been injured due to someone else’s negligence and are interested in filing a personal injury claim in South Carolina contact the Elrod Pope Law Firm without delay.
+If you’ve been injured due to someone else’s negligence and are interested in filing a personal injury claim in South Carolina contact the Elrod Pope Accident & Injury Attorneys without delay.
 Our dedicated South Carolina personal injury legal team has offices in both Rock Hill and Lake Wylie and would be happy to meet with you during a free initial consultation.